riegllms/ros-riegl-vz/riegl_vz/README.md

 #### 3.1.4 TF2 Transformation

-The node will broadcast TF2 transformations if an existing project is loaded and after each scan position registration:
+The node will broadcast TF2 transformation messages if an existing project is loaded and after each scan position registration:

 ![TF2 Transformation](img/tf2_transform.png)